Gambia: Why is this small African nation in turmoil?

 "You should follow events closely, take extra care, keep in regular contact with your tour operator and airline and continue to monitor travel advice and social media updates in case tensions rise as the current political deadlock continues."

-Tour operator Thomas Cook said it would bring home 985 vacationers in Gambia on a package deal within 48 hours and fly back another 2,500 people who only booked flights through the firm as soon as possible.
+British tour operator Thomas Cook said it would bring home 985 vacationers in Gambia on a package deal within 48 hours and fly back another 2,500 people who only booked flights through the firm as soon as possible.

-It cited "the risk of unrest in the country as a result of the disputed presidential inauguration on 19 January."
+It cited "the risk of unrest in the country as a result of the disputed presidential inauguration."